-Figure 2: The Regulatory and Governance Framework in Place to Manage the Investment Strategy.
+Figure 2: The regulatory and governance framework in place to manage the investment strategy.

-The roles and responsibilities of the different bodies in our governance structure are outlined in our Governance Compliance Statement and summarised below:
+The roles and responsibilities of the different bodies in our governance structure are outlined in our Governance Compliance Statement and summarised overleaf.

-City of Wolverhampton Council The LGPS administering authority for WMPF.
+Roles and responsibilities (relating to climate) Process and frequency The LGPS administering authority for the Fund.
 Delegates its responsibility to the Pensions Committee.
-Pensions Committee Oversees the management and administration of the Fund including approval of the Climate Change Framework and Strategy and Climate-Related Disclosure Report.
-Local Pensions Board Reviews the process of effective decision making including the approach taken to the management of climate-related risks and opportunities.
-Investment Advisory Panel Supports the Executive Director of Pensions and Internal Investment Committee with strategic advice, challenge, market commentary and oversight of portfolio management.
-Internal Investment Committee Day-to-day asset allocation and investment strategy decision-making and implementation of investment strategy, together with climate-risk oversight and monitoring of investment management arrangements.
+Oversees the management and administration of the Fund including approval of climate-related reports.
+Meets quarterly to review Fund activities over the quarter which includes climate-related activity.
+Approves climate-related reports such as the Climate Change Framework and Strategy and Climate-related Disclosure Report.
+Attends governing body training three times a year.
+Reviews the process of effective decision making including the approach taken to the management of climate-related risks and opportunities.
+Meets quarterly.
+Attends governing body training three times a year.
+Supports the Internal Investment Committee with strategic advice, challenge, market commentary and oversight of portfolio management.
+Meets quarterly.
+Day-to-day asset allocation and investment strategy decision-making and implementation of investment strategy, together with climate-risk oversight and monitoring of investment management arrangements.
+Meets monthly.
+The LGPS administering authority for the Fund.
+Delegates its responsibility to the Pensions Committee.
+Oversees the management and administration of the Fund including approval of climate-related reports.
+Reviews the process of effective decision making including the approach taken to the management of climate-related risks and opportunities.
+Supports the Internal Investment Committee with strategic advice, challenge, market commentary and oversight of portfolio management.
+Day-to-day asset allocation and investment strategy decision-making and implementation of investment strategy, together with climate-risk oversight